embeddedartistry/libmemory/docs/CONTRIBUTING.md

 $ make
 ```

 This will build the library and tests.
-You can build individual projects by navigating to `build/gen`.
-You will need to run `make build_gen` before this directory is populated.
+You can build individual projects by navigating to `buildresults` and using the `ninja` interface.

-If you area adding new files to the library that will apply across RTOSes, you will need to modify `premake5.lua` and add the new file to each target that is not suffixed with `_UnitTests`.
-Modify the `files` blocks to add your file:
+If you area adding new files to the library that will apply across RTOSes, you will need to modify [`src/meson.build`](../src/meson.build) and add the new file to the `common_files` list.

 ```
-files
-{
-  SourceDir .. "**.h",
-  LibDir .. "**.h",
-  SourceDir .. "malloc_freelist.c",
-  SourceDir .. "aligned_malloc.c"
-}
+common_files = [
+	'aligned_malloc.c',
+	'posix_memalign.c'
+]
 ```

 If you would like to create a `malloc`/`free` implementation for a new RTOS:
-	* Copy the `libmemory_threadx` target
+	* Copy the `libmemory_threadx` library target and dependency
-	* Rename the build target and library output
+	* Rename the build target and library output to match the RTOS
 	* Add the relevant RTOS headers to the `dependencies/rtos` folder
 	* Update include paths if necessary
-	* Add your `malloc_*rtos*.c` file to the build list
+	* Add your `malloc_*rtos*.c` file to that RTOS's build list

 If you have any questions, please don't hesitate to ask for assistance.